 Skip the Initiative Aspect

-It’s tempting to couch efforts to achieve goals in terms of “initiatives”.
+It’s tempting to couch efforts to achieve goals in terms of “initiatives.”
 Do not do that with your engagement strategy.
 Why?
-Simply put, initiatives are often limited in terms of scope and duration, involve only a specific group of people, and have other limitations that can make it difficult to improve it throughout the organization.
+Simply put, initiatives are often limited in terms of scope and duration, involve only a specific group of people, and have other limitations that can make it difficult to improve them throughout the organization.
 Engagement should be part of the culture, not something artificially fostered by an initiative.

 Measure, Measure, Measure

 Many organizations have achieved an improvement in engagement, only to later find that things have gone off course.
 The only way to avoid this is to continually measure your efforts and their results.
-You must measure not just engagement, but also progress toward related goals and the outcomes of engagement-related efforts.
+You must measure not just engagement but also progress toward related goals and the outcomes of engagement-related efforts.

 However, make sure that measurement occurs regularly.
 You should not measure every three months, then skip six months, and measure for two months.
-Set measurement periods and stick to them so you gain an accurate idea of engagement within your organization.
+Set measurement periods and stick to them, so you gain an accurate idea of engagement within your organization.

 Connect the Dots